CRLcommunity/Code-of-Conduct/CRL Code of Conduct.md

 |    |    | **Unsafe Pit Release**  |  On  |

 ## Section 2.
-Clean driving
+Clean Driving
-In this section rules for clean driving will be mentioned.
+In this section the rules for clean driving will be mentioned.